PeppeL-G/bagawork/docs/src/routes/(default)/documentation/component/+page.md

 ## `backgroundColor()` - Setting the background color
 Use the configuration method `backgroundColor()` to tell the component which background color it should.
 Pass it the background color as a string containing the name of the color in English, such as `` `red` `` or `` `blue` ``.

-If you don't call `backgroundColor()`, the component will not have any background color.
+If you don't call `backgroundColor()`, the component will not have any background color at all (the background will be transparent).

 ::: tip Example